acteng/inspectorate_tools/manuals/route-check.md

 interventions that might deliver better outcomes against these objectives.

-13.15 The level of service scores shown in this table represent the scores given for the metrics you gave in the Safety Check and Street or Path Check tabs.
+13.15 The level of service scores shown in this table represent the scores given for the metrics you gave in the Safety Check and Street or Path Check sections.
 There are 16 Safety Check metrics, 26 Street Check metrics and 30 Path Check metrics.

 13 .16 The core design principles that each metric belongs to are listed at the top of each of